sikaeducation/curriculum/courses/102/standards/apply-version-control/topics/git-remotes/README.md

 This will copy the repo from GitHub's computers to your computer, into a folder called `example-basic` in your current directory.

 Cloning a repository from a remote repo usually means authenticating somehow.
-If you clone a repo using GitHub's "SSH" option:
+If you clone a repo using GitHub's SSH option:

 ![Cloning from GitHub with SSH](assets/github-1.png)